James Dale (activist): Post decision

 In 2001, he appeared in the documentary Scout's Honor and relayed his experience with the scouts and his court case.
+In 2022, Dale appeared in the Hulu documentary Leave No Trace, directed by Irene Taylor and produced by Ron Howard and Brian Grazer, which examined the Boy Scouts of America's decades-long concealment of sexual abuse cases alongside its simultaneous exclusion of gay members.

 In 2012, the BSA reaffirmed their ban on gay people from membership in the organization.

 Dale continues to maintain that the BSA policy on gay people is a question of civil rights on which there can be no compromise: "In order for scouting to regain its relevancy and be on the right side of history, there can be no halfway".

+Dale published an op-ed in The Washington Post in February 2013, as the BSA debated whether to change its membership standards, arguing that he remained a loyal Scout and that the organization should embrace inclusion.

 On May 23, 2013, the BSA's National Council approved a resolution to remove the restriction denying membership to youth on the basis of sexual orientation alone effective January 1, 2014.
 The ban on gay adult scout leaders remained in effect.
 On May 21, 2015, BSA National President Robert Gates stated that the "status quo [ban on gay adult leaders] in [the BSA] movement's membership standards cannot be sustained" and that he would no longer seek to revoke the charters of chapters that accept gay adult leaders.
+On July 27, 2015, the BSA's National Executive Board voted to lift the national ban on openly gay adult leaders, while still permitting religious chartering organizations to set their own standards for local unit leaders.

 In 2015, the BSA removed its overarching ban on gay people from serving as Scout leaders and employees, but still allowed individual Scout troops chartered by religious organizations to exclude individuals from leadership positions based on sexual orientation.

+On February 8, 2025, the Boy Scouts of America officially rebranded as Scouting America, marking the culmination of policy changes over the preceding decade that had progressively opened membership to gay, transgender, and female.